Neneh Cherry: Homebrew

 Cherry's second album was 1992's Homebrew.
 Homebrew was not as commercially successful as its predecessor.
-The album had some success on various Billboard charts with songs "Buddy X" and "Trout".
+The album had some success on various Billboard charts with the songs "Buddy X" and "Trout".

-"Buddy X" reached number 4 on the Billboard Dance Club Music Charts where it spent a total of 11 weeks.
-The track also spent some time on Billboard′s Pop Songs Charts as well as the Hot 100 Charts, where it peaked at number 22 during its 8-week run and peaked at number 43 in its 12-week run, respectively.
+"Buddy X" reached number 4 on the Billboard Dance Club chart where it spent a total of 11 weeks.
+The track also spent some time on Billboards Pop Songs chart as well as the Hot 100 chart, where it peaked at number 22 during its 8-week run and peaked at number 43 in its 12-week run, respectively.

-The music video for "Buddy X" earned Neneh Cherry an MTV VMA nomination at the ceremony in 1993 for the Best Female Video category, alongside Janet Jackson, Annie Lennox, and k.d. lang, with lang winning the moonman.
+The music video for "Buddy X" earned Cherry an MTV VMA nomination at the ceremony in 1993 for the Best Female Video category, alongside Janet Jackson, Annie Lennox, and k.d. lang, with lang winning the moonman.

 "Trout" features additional vocals by R.E.M. singer Michael Stipe who helped to co-write the track along with Cherry, McVey, and Jonathan Sharp and contains samples of a guitar riff from Steppenwolf as well as drums by John Bonham.
-With airplay on college radio and increased popularity, "Trout" spent a total of 14 weeks on Billboard′s Alternative Music Charts where it reached number 2.
+With airplay on college radio and increased popularity, "Trout" spent a total of 14 weeks on Billboards Alternative chart where it reached number 2.

 Homebrew also included the work of Geoff Barrow (on "Somedays"), who later became part of Portishead.

-Additional recognition was attributed to remixes of track "Buddy X".
+Additional recognition was attributed to remixes of "Buddy X".
 First was the 1993 remix by The Notorious BIG, which is considered by some to be "one of the great Biggie rarities in the world."
 Cherry stated that she and McVey picked up Biggie for the studio where they remained for the session.
 The song was completed in one take.
 "Buddy X" found success yet again in the 1999 UK garage remix by Dreem Teem.

 "Move with Me" was co-written by Cherry, McVey and Lenny Kravitz.